Is a Woman’s Long Hair Her Covering?

 Greek scholar Dr. Daniel Wallace says about this point:

 Finally, the fact that the church unanimously understood Paul to mean an artificial covering until recent times is worthy of mention.
 Tertullian (160 – 215 AD), writing only 150 years after Paul wrote 1 Corinthians said that the church in Corinth was still practicing veiling in his day.
 He said, “So, too, did the Corinthians themselves understand him.
 In fact, at this day the Corinthians do veil their virgins.
-What the apostles taught, their disciples approve.”* Hippolytus (170 – 236 AD) writing around the same time said “…let all the women have their heads covered with an opaque cloth…”.*
+What the apostles taught, their disciples approve.”
+5) Tertullian – On The Veiling Of Virgins – Chapter VIII.
+Hippolytus (170 – 236 AD) writing around the same time said “…let all the women have their heads covered with an opaque cloth…”.
+6) From ‘The Apostolic Tradition of Hippolytus – Part II – Number 18

 So a woman’s natural covering is her long hair which is her glory.
-However, when she is “praying and prophesying” she is also to wear an artificial covering to cover that glory, as a symbol that she’s under authority (v.
-10).
+However, when she is “praying and prophesying” she is also to wear an artificial covering to cover that glory, as a symbol that she’s under authority (1 Cor 11:10).